 - The hearing officer will take some time to consider the evidence, decide what happened, research the law, and apply the law to their findings of fact.
 The outcome will be an order.

-- For orders directing the payment of money, the order may be registered with the Court of Queen’s Bench after the time for appeal has expired, or if appealed, after the appeal has been decided.
+- For orders directing the payment of money, the order may be registered with the Court of King's Bench after the time for appeal has expired, or if appealed, after the appeal has been decided.

 - An order is a direction that is enforceable by law.
-Enforcement is generally through the sheriffs at the Court of Queen’s Bench.
+Enforcement is generally through the sheriffs at the Court of King's Bench.
 They charge a fee for their services, but they will add their fees to the amount of the order and try to recover the fee from the party ordered to pay so it can be paid back to you.